Second French Plan for Open Science

 Coordinate and promote open data policies

-- Deploy a research data governance policy and create a specific role for this through a network of data, algorithm and source code governors in the higher education and research establishments.
+- Deploy a research data governance policy and create a specific role for this through a network of Chief Data Officers in the universities and research performing organizations.

 - When providing public funding for scientific publishing platforms and open archives, encourage collaboration with Recherche Data Gouv.